-Il Boboli Gardens, historical park of the city of Florence It was initially born as a grand-ducal garden of Palazzo Pitti.
+Il Boboli Gardens, historical park of the city of Firenze It was initially born as a grand-ducal garden of Palazzo Pitti.

 Connected to Forte di Belvedere, military outpost for the safety of the sovereign and his family, this wonderful place welcomes every year over 800.000 visitors.